Byambaa0325/LeetCode-Practice/add-question-1.md

-You wake up at the `N` th floor of the mysterious building.
+You wake up at the `Nth` floor of the mysterious building.
 You find the elevator in an attempt to get out of the building.
 However, the elevator has a warning saying it was programmed incorrectly, and it can only be used in following way:

 - This elevator only works on floors with an even number.
 - This elevator only goes to floors with the half or the double of its floor's number.